-Meet the Assumption College Faculty
+Meet the Assumption University Faculty

-At Assumption College you will learn from highly successful individuals with years of experience in their respective fields, and. you will enjoy the support of a faculty who are extremely committed to seeing you succeed
+At Assumption University you will learn from highly successful individuals with years of experience in their respective fields, and. you will enjoy the support of a faculty who are extremely committed to seeing you succeed

 Administrative Office Staff of CCE

 Dennis Braun, M.B.A.

 Assumption University’s Continuing and Career Education programs are specifically designed for adult learners.
 The CCE Staff and faculty understand your challenges with balancing school, family, work, and life!
 Our ambition is to help each and every student complete their academic goals and support our students through their education.
 By offering online accelerated programs in growing career fields we strive to meet the needs of adult learners throughout New England.

 I welcome you to personally connect with me if you have any questions about your education; we are here to help you along your journey.

 Michele has been with Assumption University since 2005 with a diverse background in Higher Education.
 Michele comes to CCE from the Provost’s office where she worked closely with the Provost and Associate Provost in university-wide academic initiatives.
 Prior to joining the CCE Staff, Michele served on the CCE Academic Committee and was a student through the program, graduating Summa Cum Laude.
 Michele’s supportive and personable relationship with students is an asset to the CCE program!